mtlynch/mtlynch.io/content/retrospectives/2021/05/index.md

 * Never commit to a feature request during a live discussion
   * Even if it seems small, it's probably more complicated than it seems.
   * I need more time to think over whether the work is worth the effort.
+* Allocate a lot of time to change
+  * Switching to the new office and hiring a new person is taking a long time, but that's something I should have anticipated.

 ### Goals for next month